Important Information for Plungers:

 - Torch Run:

-- Plungers & on-lookers will follow members of the NSLETR to the plunge location
+- Plungers & on-lookers will follow members of the NSLETR the Halifax Waterfront

 - The Plunge: